 Fill out the form to connect with our legal team for a free consultation, we’ll respond within 1 hour during business hours.
 Or call us 24/7 at (757) 244-7000.

 An adult human being can survive up to two months without food, several days without water, but only minutes without oxygen.
-Permanent brain damage can occur within 4 minutes of oxygen deprivation, and the severity of that injury depends on anoxia vs. hypoxia.
+Permanent brain damage can occur within four minutes of oxygen deprivation, and the severity of that injury depends on anoxia vs. hypoxia.

-The short answer to “what is the difference between anoxia and hypoxia?” is: “anoxia” means a total lack of oxygen, while “hypoxia” refers to a partial lack of oxygen.
-How these conditions occur matters when it comes to personal injury lawsuits.
 Examples include when hospital staff fail to deliver a baby in distress, or cause an avoidable condition due to surgical error that blocks oxygen to the brain.
-By filing a case, injured parties are able to hold negligent actors accountable, and can access compensation that helps provide vital, life-saving medical care going forward.
+By filing an anoxic or hypoxic brain injury claim, injured parties are able to hold negligent actors accountable, and can access compensation that helps provide vital, life-saving medical care going forward.

 These symptoms are serious and require immediate medical attention.
 Your first priority is getting that life-saving care.